isomerpages/nlb-discovereads/_diy-resources/Discover Science/Budding Scientists.md

   <table class="generic-table">
     <thead>
       <tr>
-        <th style="font-size:20px" colspan="4" class="has-weight-normal">Try to introduce these words to your child throughout the session!
+        <th style="font-size:20px" colspan="4" class="has-weight-normal">Try introducing these words to your child!
 Here are some example sentences to incorporate:</th>
       </tr>
     </thead>
     <tbody>